openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

   click **Membership** and then select **Course Staff** or **Instructor** from the drop-down list.

-* To get this information for any enrolled student, on the Instructor Dashboard click **Data Download**, then **Download profile information as a CSV**.
+* To get this information for an enrolled student, on the Instructor Dashboard click **Data Download**, then **Download profile information as a CSV**.

 To assign a role, you must be the course author or an Instructor (that is, you